divoxx/goproj/README.md

 ```

 If you run `go build` from inside `projects/src/github.com/divoxx/foo`, the wrapper will go up the path
-looking for the first .gopath location, set `GO_PATH="/projects/foo"` and delegate to the original go tool.
+looking for the first .gopath location, set `GOPATH="/projects/foo"` and delegate to the original go tool.

 The content of `.gopath` is irrelevant, it's recommended to simply `touch .gopath`.

-In case a `.gopath` is not found, the wrapper won't touch the `GO_PATH` env variable and will just delegate
+In case a `.gopath` is not found, the wrapper won't touch the `GOPATH` env variable and will just delegate
 to go tool.

 Installation